 Bitches are routinely neutered (spayed) to reduce the risk of pregnancy, the inconvenience of seasons, and to avoid false pregnancies.
 The health benefits include the avoidance of uterine infections (pyometra – develops in 25-30% of entire bitches and has to be treated by an emergency hysterectomy when the dog is older and sick) and dramatic reductions in the incidence of mammary tumours.
 Although spaying a bitch is a major piece of surgery it is frequently performed and the risks are low.
-We will spay bitches before their first season at around 5 months old providing there are no problems.
+We will spay small breed bitches before their first season at around 5 months old providing there are no problems.
 If the bitch has had a season we wait til she has been out of season for 3 months and that any associated false pregnancy has resolved before spaying.
-There are no health benefits for a bitch to have a litter before neutering.
+There are NO health benefits for a bitch to have a litter before neutering.
 It just increases the number of dogs for which there is no suitable home.

 Large breed dogs will be better having a season before they are spayed as incontinence in later life is more common and more of a problem in larger breeds.
 There may also be other benefits of waiting for a large breed dog to have compleed most of its growth prior to neutering.
 Young bitches that appear abit nervy and anxious may be better waiting to be slightly older and more settled before neutering.
 You can discuss with the vet when would be the best time to spay your bitch.
 Juvenile and adolescent bitches seem to recover from this surgery quickly but we advise lead exercise only until after suture removal.

 Male dogs can be neutered (castrated) if they are inconveniently male – run off, show aggressive or dominant behaviour, urinate in the house etc. Many male dogs are perfectly well behaved and do